211 Porter Hall

 Toward this end, I have created several mathematical frameworks and formal models for characterizing the way that observers learn concepts from categorical stimuli.
-I have been able to show that these structural models, algebraic, analytic, and deterministic in nature (and hence, much like the models encountered in classical physics), are more robust and cognitively plausible predictors of the degree of concept learning difficulty experienced by humans than the well-known alternatives.
+I have been able to show that these structural models, algebraic, analytic, and non-probabilistic in nature (and hence, much like the models encountered in classical physics), are more robust and cognitively plausible predictors of the degree of concept learning difficulty experienced by humans than the well-known alternatives.
 Notably, all of this is often accomplished without the need for free parameters.
-This research has been articulated in several papers (Vigo, 2006, 2008, 2009, 2011, 2012, 2013) and in a forthcoming book entitled "Mathematical Principles of Human Conceptual Behavior" (Vigo, 2006, 2008, 2009a, 2009b, 2009c, 2010, 2011, 2012, 2013).
+This research has been articulated in several papers (Vigo, 2006, 2008, 2009, 2011, 2012, 2013) and in a book titled "Mathematical Principles of Human Conceptual Behavior: The Structural Nature of Conceptual Representation and Processing" (Vigo, 2014).

 Other research activities in the SCOPE Lab include empirical and theoretical research on decision making behavior as a function of similarity assessment, dissimilarity assessment, and categorization.
 Also, we are interested in researching how humans judge similarity and dissimilarity between structural or configural stimuli such as human faces.
 In related work, I introduced a mathematical model of similarity that predicts the empirical similarity ordering of a key class of configural stimuli associated with deductive inference (Vigo, 2009a, 2009b).
 Last, but not least, the SCOPE Lab conducts empirical and theoretical research on problem solving behavior in mathematical domains such as geometry, algebra, and physics, and on the nature of aesthetic judgments.
 For more information on our research, visit the SCOPE Lab website here.